theodesp/stable-systems-checklist/README.md

 - [ ] Ship metrics to a central point for further analysis.
 - [ ] Unit test, property based test, type systems, static analysis, and profiling.
 - [ ] No vendor lock-in.
+- [ ] Use proven synchronization primitives.
 - [ ] No code formatting disputes.
 - [ ] Use load regulation in the border of the system.
 - [ ] Use circuit breakers to break cascading dependency failure.
+- [ ] Try to utilize Soft/Weak references in order to minimize memory footprint.

 ## Picking a database
 - [ ] Pick postgresql as default.If you need MongoDB-like functionality you create a jsonb column.